trex-paxos/trex-paxos-jvm/README.md

   a lean UDP implementation inspired by QUIC are planned.

 This library aims to be a toolkit to help you to not have to write much code at all to run a cluster of nodes that replicate an ordered sequence of appliation commands.
-Yet it modular in nature so that you can assemble your own custom solution that only uses the core protocol messages and the code algorithm logic.
+Yet it has a modular nature so that you can assemble your own custom solution that only uses the core protocol messages and the code algorithm logic.

 At this the time: